hannalaakso/accessible-timeout-warning/README.md

 ## Keyboard Interaction

-In draft: "Screen reader users may not rely on the tab key to interact with the dialogue content.
-Screen readers have many keyboard commands for interacting with content and it's important that the way the dialogue is implemented doesn't prevent themfrom being usable."
+- Screen reader users may not rely on the tab key to interact with the dialogue content.
+- Screen readers have many keyboard commands for interacting with content and it's important that the way the dialogue is implemented doesn't prevent them from being usable.
-> This is a good point.
-Could we use [this](https://www.paciellogroup.com/blog/2015/01/basic-screen-reader-commands-for-accessibility-testing/) as the list of commands for testing?
+- Could we use [this](https://www.paciellogroup.com/blog/2015/01/basic-screen-reader-commands-for-accessibility-testing/) as the list of commands for testing?

 ### Tab:
 * Moves focus to the next focusable element inside the dialog.